jeftegoes/AwsOverview/README.md

   - Cloud Storage Service.
   - Originally built on AWS.
 - **Netflix**
-  - Built on AWS
+  - Built on AWS.
-  - Video on Demand
+  - Video on Demand.

 ## 3.2.
 The Deployment Models of the Cloud